Employer of Record in the Philippines

 Mandatory benefits

-• Social Security System (SSS): Provides retirement, disability, sickness, and maternity benefits.
-Employer and employee contribute shares.
+• Social Security System (SSS): This system provides retirement, disability, sickness, and maternity benefits.
+Employers and employees contribute shares.

 • PhilHealth: Covers hospitalization and other medical expenses.
 Shared contributions.